• Skip to main content

 DONT’S

 2. Do not crack jokes.
-When serious matters are being discussed, it is unfair to crack a joke, especially when the joke is totally unrelated.
+When discussing serious matters, it is unfair to crack a joke, especially unrelated ones.

 4. Do not skip a meeting without sending an apology.
 This apology is documented in the minutes.

-During formal meetings, your phone should be put on silent to avoid disrupting the meeting.
+Your phone should be silent during formal meetings to avoid disrupting the meeting.

 INFORMAL MEETINGS